SAFdid33/community-templates/Network_Devices/SAF_Tehnika/template_integra_FIDU/7.0/README.md

 ## Overview

-Official Zabbix templates for Integra-FIDU radio.
+Official templates by SAFTehnika for Integra-FIDU radio.

 If you have any questions, please contact techsupport@saftehnika.com.